orasanen/ALICE/README.md

 If you use ALICE or it's derivatives, please cite the following paper:

-Räsänen, O., Seshadri, S. & Casillas, M. (submitted): ALICE: An open-source tool for automatic linguistic unit count estimation from child-centered daylong recordings.
+Räsänen, O., Seshadri, S. & Casillas, M. (submitted): *ALICE: An open-source tool for automatic linguistic unit count estimation from child-centered daylong recordings*.

 REQUIRED PACKAGES